There are three types of mange in dogs: Scabies, demodectic mange, and “walking dandruff”.

 Walking dandruff is the least serious type of mange in dogs and is rather uncommon.

-Young puppies are susceptible to Cheyletiellosis although adult dogs can also be affected.
+Young puppies are susceptible to infestation although adult dogs can also get the mites.

-Cheyletiella mites live on the skin surface and die in around 10 days when off their host.
+Cheyletiella mites live on the skin surface and die in around 10 days when they are off their host.

-They are found mostly over the neck and along the back, but occasionally can be found in other parts of the body as well.
+You can find the mites mostly over the neck and along the back of the dog, but occasionally in other parts of the dog’s body as well.